matilozano96/discordPlaysPokemon/README.txt

 How to use:
 - Setup a Discord bot to be able to read and delete messages within a server
+- In bot.py, replace the token field with your bot's token.

 - Initialize EmuHawk
 - Open Tools/Lua Console